Compare 2015 Ford Fusion Car Insurance Quotes

 When buying adequate coverage for your vehicles, there isn’t really a one size fits all plan.
 Everyone’s needs are different.

-These are some specific questions may help you determine whether you may require specific advice.
+These are some specific questions that may help you determine whether you may require specific advice.

 - Am I covered if I hit a deer?